enormandeau/gawn/README.md

 [Jérémy Le Luyer](https://github.com/jleluyer).

 ## Description
+existing tools (e.g.: GMAP, TransDecoder, blastx, the Swissprot database, etc.) and an

-**GAWN** is a genome annotation pipeline that uses an assembled transcriptome, either from the same species or from a related species, to create an evidence-based genome annotation.
+**GAWN** is a genome annotation pipeline that uses  assembled transcriptome, either from the same species or from a related species, to create an evidence-based genome annotation.
 Its primary goal is to provide good enough genome annotation at a fraction of the time and effort required to run traditional genome annotation pipelines.
+It uses existing tools, such as GMAP, TransDecoder, blastx, the Swissprot database, etc. to produce the annotation.
 The result files are:

 - A GFF3 annotation file
 - A transcript annotation CSV table